STAT547-UBC-2019-20/team11_akhan/README.md

 3. images: contains the figures created by the R scripts in png format
 4. scripts: contains the relevant R scripts

+### Docs Table of Contents-Milestones
-Below is my table of contents:
+Below is my table of contents for the milestones:
 |Name of milestone|Description|Status|Date completed|
 |---|---|---|---|
 |[Milestone 1](https://github.com/STAT547-UBC-2019-20/team11_akhan/blob/master/docs/milestone_1/Milestone-1-Project-Desc.md)|Dataset EDA, and research|_completed_|March 3,2020